OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 to count).

-[In the presentation we could forego the schematic letters a, b, etc. in favor of the concrete example.
+[In the presentation we could forego the schematic letters a, b, etc. in favor of the concrete _Bufo_ example.
 I think the figures would be harder to read with real taxon names compared with schematic names (letters), but will take advice.]